nhsx/skunkworks-bed-allocation/fake_data_generation/README.md

 Data fields that do not have their categories specified in [patient_fake_data_categories.json](../config/fake_data_categories/patient_fake_data_categories.json) or are not categorical variables have the fake data required generated in `patient_generate_fake_data.py` line by line to show how the data is being generated for each field.
 In `patient_generate_fake_data.py` the fields are split into the field data type (e.g. str, int) required for the models to train.

+This fake data file created will follow the data dictionary as outlined [here.](../config/patient_generate_fake_data.json)

 ### How to run
 Before running ensure your environment is set up as described in: [README.md](../README.md).